HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 ### Minification

 Minification of text assets is a time-tested practice for reducing file size.
 The practice involves removing all of the unnecessary spaces and comments from source code in order to reduce their transfer size.
 A further step known as uglification is applied to JavaScript, which reduces all of the variables, class names, and function names in a script to shorter, unreadable symbols.
-Lighthouse's [Minify JavaScript](https://web.dev/unminified-javascript/) audit checks for unminified JavaScript.
+Lighthouse's <a hreflang="en" href="https://web.dev/unminified-javascript/">Minify JavaScript</a> audit checks for unminified JavaScript.

 {{ figure_markup(
     image="lighthouse-unminified.png",